TrueBitFoundation/example-app/README.md

 skip 300
 ```

-Task is finalized, and result should show up on the web page.
+Once the task is finalized the results should show up on the web page.